Nick Santino (musician)

 Nicholas Bernard Santino (born July 28, 1988) is an American musician, singer-songwriter.
-He is best known as the former frontman of pop rock band A Rocket to the Moon.
+He is best known as the lead singer and guitarist for the alternative rock band Beach Weather and former frontman of pop rock band A Rocket to the Moon.
+ARTTM albums included Your Best Idea (2006), On Your Side (2009) and Wild and Free (2013).
 After the band broke up in 2013, he went on to pursue a solo career and has released numerous solo EPs and a full-length album, Big Skies, which was released on May 27, 2014.
-In 2015, he formed a pop rock band Beach Weather.
+In 2015, he formed the group Beach Weather.

 Early life

-Nick Santino was born on July 28, 1988 in the family of Bernie and Donna Santino in Braintree, Massachusetts.

-While in high school Santino was in two bands called the Bad Year and the Midway Class as the lead singer.
+Nick Santino was born in Braintree, Massachusetts, on July 28, 1988, in the family of Bernie and Donna Santino.
+Santino grew up listening to The Beatles and James Taylor, who he cited as "heavy influences" to his music.
+He attended and graduated from Braintree High School.
+While in high school, Santino was in two bands called the Bad Year and the Midway Class as the lead singer.
+Around this time, he began listening to Johnny Cash, which influenced his songwriting style.

 Music career

 A Rocket to the Moon (2006–2013)

 Santino started A Rocket to the Moon in the summer of 2006 as a musical experiment.
-In early 2008 he assembled a band of musicians with the help of the Maine.
-Same year the band gained notoriety and was signed to Fueled By Ramen.
-A Rocket to the Moon released a number of EPs and two full-length albums, On Your Side (2009) and Wild & Free (2013), before breaking up in 2013.
+He self-released the debut studio album, Your Best Idea on December 26, 2006.
+In early 2008, he assembled a band of musicians with the help of the Maine.
+That same year, the band gained notoriety and was signed to Fueled By Ramen.
+A Rocket to the Moon released two EPs, before releasing their second studio album, On Your Side on October 13, 2009.
+The album features the single, "Like We Used To", which peaked at number 91 on the Billboard Hot 100.
+On March 26, 2013, the group released their third studio album, Wild & Free.
+On May 9, 2013, the band announced that they would be breaking up following their tour with the Maine.
+On January 21, 2017, the band played a one-off reunion show at 8123 Fest.